 Word of God states that the only part of Angelina Jolie that actually had any padding at all while filming was her breasts.

-There are a couple of noteworthy sex scenes in Cabin Fever featuring Cerina Vincent's magnificent milkmakers.
+There are a couple of noteworthy sex scenes in Cabin Fever prominently featuring Cerina Vincent's breasts.
 But in particular, the second one involves a behind-the-back shot in which we can see an intense jiggle as she forcefully rides her lover du jour.

 In The Legend of Zorro, there's a scene where Catherine Zeta-Jones runs away from dogs in a low-cut dress.
 It's probably not intentional, given the shortness of the scene.

 Epic Movie does this with three different jogging people: